jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 It has tradeoffs and monolithic architecture is an approach that should be considered when developing an application.
 It needs to fit the application and the business in order for it to be successful.
 Taking any pattern or architecture and prescribing it as the cure to all software development's woes will cause tremendous pain in a development organization when the architecture does not fit.

+Thanks for taking the time to read my post.
+While I could likely write more on this topic, these are just a few of my thoughts as of late.
+I just wanted to jot them down as an exercise to advance my knowledge.